 My first day in the USA, and it was raining.
 This way, I at least didn’t have to solve the problem of how to get to the center of Charleston from my little motel on the

 Once the movie was over, I walked over to Wendy’s and got a bunch of burgers.
-Then I laid on the bed, cried a little bit.
-In the pouring rain at a motel in the middle of nowhere – the whole situation seemed so pointless and desperate.
+Then I laid on the bed, and cried a little bit.
+In the pouring rain at a motel in the middle of nowhere – the whole situation seemed so hopeless and desperate.

-Anxiously I was watching the weather channel for the rest of the day – also a new trinket to my European wealth of experience.
+Anxiously.
+I was watching the weather channel for the rest of the day.
+An entire channel dealing exclusively with the weather: Yet another new trinket to my European wealth of experience.

 Ferry Me Across the Water – Do, Boatman, Do